idehweb/nodeeweb/doc/docs/Advance/Authentication.md

 - **NodeewebStrategy:** use nodeeweb hub as auth provider, after authenticate from nodeeweb hub create local jwt token
 - **OtpStrategy:** use `SMSPlugin` for send verification code, activate this strategy by install at least one `SMSPluginType`, use `OtpUserDetect`, `OtpUserLogin`, `OtpUserSignup` DTO.

+## Usage
+for protect API gateways on `controllerRegister` use access attribute.